-Illusive’s identity threat detection and response (ITDR) solution, Illusive SpotlightTM and Illusive ShadowTM enable organizations to prevent and detect account takeover attacks (as well as a wide variety of other identity-related threats).
+Illusive’s identity threat detection and response (ITDR) solution, Illusive SpotlightTM and Illusive ShadowTM enable organisations to prevent and detect account takeover attacks (as well as a wide variety of other identity-related threats).

-Illusive Spotlight automatically and continuously delivers comprehensive visibility into unmanaged, misconfigured and exposed identity vulnerabilities with the context security teams need to prioritize their remediation efforts.
-In fact, organizations can even automate the remediation of certain tasks that will not negatively impact the business, such as eliminating exposed credentials from endpoints.
+Illusive Spotlight automatically and continuously delivers comprehensive visibility into unmanaged, misconfigured and exposed identity vulnerabilities with the context security teams need to prioritise their remediation efforts.
+In fact, organisations can even automate the remediation of certain tasks that will not negatively impact the business, such as eliminating exposed credentials from endpoints.

 Illusive Shadow delivers high-fidelity deception-based detection for vulnerable identities that cannot be remediated and for the detection of attacker lateral movement that security controls, such as endpoint and network systems fail to detect.